nate-norton/stat386-projects/_posts/2022-09-28-blog-tutorial.md

 ## 2. Keep it stupid simple
 Once you have identified your story, start adding visuals to your report.
 Add visuals, cards, and statistics that will help tell your story.
 Bar charts, tables, and pie charts are a great place to start.
 However, only add visuals that help tell your story.
-It can be easy to get excited in programs such as Tableau or Power B, but don’t get carried away be very intentional on what you are adding and why.
-Having too much information in your report can actually be confusing and intimidating to the consumer.
-Your goal is to take a complex data set and make it digestible and bite-sized!
+It can be easy to get excited in programs such as Tableau or Power B, but don’t get carried away be very intentional on what you are adding and why. **Having too much information in your report can actually be confusing and intimidating to the consumer.** Your goal is to take a complex data set and **make it digestible and bite-sized**!
 It’s like writing a research paper with graphs, charts, and key points of interest but write as simple and directly as possible.

 ### Here are some bad examples
 ##### This image has too many variables rendering it useless